devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 **Note: this functionality is under heavy development and is not fully implemented yet.**

-So now you know how to :ref:`create an assistant <create_your_own_assistant>`.
+So now you know how to :ref:`create an Assistant <create_your_own_assistant>`.
-But what if you want to share your assistant with others?
+But what if you want to share your Assistant with others?

-For that you could send them all the files from your assistant and tell them where they belong.
+For that you could send them all the files from your Assistant and tell them where they belong.
 But that would be very unpleasant and that's why we've invented DAP.
-DAP is a format of extension for DevAssistant that contains custom assistants.
+DAP is a format of extension for DevAssistant that contains custom Assistants.
 It means DevAssistant Package.

 A DAP is a tar.gz archive with ``.dap`` extension.
 The name of a DAP is always